anaclumos/extracranial/Research/pages/GANGNAM.md

 <Admonition type="danger" title='Ofc you need to do your own research' icon="🔥">

-Don't email me after you set something on fire after following this 😉
+Don't email me after you set something on fire after following this!

 </Admonition>